arlowatts/torys-map/worldbuilding/adventures/tide-of-battle.md

 Tide of Battle is an adventure meant for 5th-level characters and takes place across Andal, Leuber, Sibal, and the waters between them.
 The story of the adventure follows a war of conquest between Andal and Leuber and the outcome depends entirely on the characters' choices.

+## Outline

+This adventure takes place in a time when Leuber is still populated almost entirely by the race of giants, with only the exception of Firecomb on the southern coast.
+For thousands of years the giants have held their lands from invasion and repelled all diplomatic advances.
+However, despite their great strength and long lives, they have shown no interest in leaving Leuber for any reason.
+They dwell in their ancestral homes and live at peace with each other.

+But this peace will soon be disrupted, for explorers based in Firecomb have learned a deeply-kept secret of the giants.
+Their great statures and long lives are no accident: it all sources from Taor'taemed, a river flowing out of the north side of the mountains directly across Leuber's northern plains.
+The water of this river grants any who drink it long life and great strength.
+Taor'taemed is also the name of a storm god whom the giants worship, and it is to her that they credit the river's magical properties.

+These explorer-spies, whose names are yet known only to a few, returned to Firecomb and plotted their next move.
+Seeking riches, they decided to head to Andal, one of the wealhiest countries, to sell their secrets.
+Now the leadership of Andal is preparing for a full-scale invasion of Leuber to claim this precious resource.
+They have, in secret, sourced thousands of weapons, purchased dozens of ships, and conscripted an entire army of soldiers and mages.
+Soon they will be ready to set sail to Leuber, and to war.

 ## Chapter 1 - Call to Action

 The adventure begins in Sayrenvar, the capital city of Andal.
 Sayrenvar is a sprawling coastal city that bulges out from its huge Inner Harbour into the inland plains.
 On the northern coast of Andal, Sayrenvar is also just east of the Evening Horizon and so does not experience eclipses.